dvdheiden/dvdheiden/README.md

 # 👋 dvdheiden

 Hi, I'm @dvdheiden!
-I'm a freelance developer at @vdhicts and specialized in working with the Laravel framework.
+I'm a freelance developer at [@vdhicts](https://github.com/vdhicts) and specialized in working with the Laravel framework.

+## 📦 Packages

+You can find my packages under the GitHub organisation of my company, see the [repositories of @vdhicts](https://github.com/orgs/vdhicts/repositories).

 ## 📫 Find me on the web